Robert Lee Walden: Crimes

 On May 4, 1991, Walden was hanging around an apartment complex on South Craycroft Street, where he happened upon a woman who was searching to pick up some friends for a breakfast date.
 After telling her that her friends were supposedly in the apartment, he caught up with the victim, stabbed her in the back, and threatened to kill her if she did not come with him.
-Walden then pushed her into a laundry room and told her to take off her clothes before subsequently raping her.
-After finishing, he told her to stay put until he came back, and after doing this once more and leaving again, the woman redressed herself and ran to the car, whereupon she called her boyfriend.
+Walden then pushed her into a laundry room and told her to take off her clothes, then raped her.
+After finishing, he told her to stay put until he came back.
+Subsequently, he returned and raped her again, then left.
+The woman then redressed herself and ran to the car, whereupon she called her boyfriend.

 On May 15, posing as a plumber, Walden knocked on the door of an apartment on North Alvernon Way and East Blacklidge Drive, and informed the woman living inside that he was there to check her plumbing system.
 As the apartment's pipes had been leaking at the time, she let him in, but after he invited her to join him in the upstairs bathroom, the woman refused and picked up the phone to call for help.
 Upon doing so, Walden grabbed her from behind and wrapped the telephone cord around her neck, before dragging her to the bathroom and wrapping the hairdryer cord around her neck.
 After binding and gagging the victim with her own clothes, Walden proceeded to rape her, taunting her whenever she cried out.
 After pretending to leave several times, Walden eventually left the apartment, allowing the woman to free herself and call the police.
 She provided a description of her attacker, pointing out that he wore what appeared to be a company uniform consisting of a red shirt and blue pants, as well as a large ring of keys and a pager.
 After this assault, Walden's co-workers reported that he got a shorter haircut and stopped carrying the pager and keys.

 On June 13, Walden returned to the apartment complex on North Alvernon Way and East Blacklidge Drive, where he knocked on the door of 31-year-old Miguela "Lida" Burhans, a neighbor of a previous rape victim.
 Upon entering, he immediately attacked her, raping and hitting Burhans with a lamp, shattering the object into her back.
 He then attempted to strangle her with the lamp cord, but was unable to finish her off due to fierce resistance.
 Angered, Walden pulled out a knife and slashed one of her breasts and chest, before finally cutting her throat.
 Burhans' body was later found by her husband, who immediately informed the police.